 Hugh has worked at SUNY Cortland since 2011 and currently advises for programs to: Belize, China, Costa Rica, France, Germany, Ireland, Spain, Taiwan, and the U.K. Hugh also advises for Projects Abroad, Independent International Internships, and Cortland students studying on Other-SUNY Programs.
 He also manages the Cortland Study Abroad Promoters Internship Program (CSAP).

-Assistant Director, International Student and Scholar Services
+Associate Director, International Student and Scholar Services

 Daniela began working in higher education in 2005, and has spent the last 6 years at SUNY Cortland.
 She earned her Bachelor’s from Edinboro University of Pennsylvania, her Master’s from Gannon University and a Certificate of Advanced Studies in Immigration Law from The City College of New York.
 Daniela grew up in the capital of the Republic of Moldova, a city called Chisinau.
 She moved to the United States to attend high school in Pennsylvania.